Skip to main content

 OSU Opportunity Orange KEEPOklahoma State University Opportunity Orange Scholars

 Opportunity Orange Scholars is designed for young adults between the ages of 18 and 26 with intellectual disability and do not meet OSU's degree-seeking admission criteria.
-Students admitted into the Opportunity Orange Scholars program can pursue a two-year, non-degree academic certificate in Career and Community Studies with an option for an additional two-year, non-degree advanced academic certificate in Community Living and Engagement.
+Students admitted into the Opportunity Orange Scholars program can pursue a two-year, non-degree academic certificate in Career and Community Studies.
 Students will be fully immersed in the OSU experience, as they live and learn on campus.

 USAO Neill-Wint KEEPUniversity of Science and Arts of Oklahoma Neill-Wint Center for Neurodiversity